Fall Garden Planting in Kansas

 Your garden soil has already had quite a workout this Spring, so be fair to your Fall veggies and rejuvenate your soil with organic matter, compost, or other favorite fertilizers while waiting for seedlings to sprout.

 Fall gardens need more help to maintain soil moisture in the early stages of plant growth.
-It’s hotter outside and we usually don’t get much rain when it’s most needed.
 Be sure your watering equipment is ready for a workout.
 Drip irrigation is really useful in the Fall, and good mulch for moisture retention is a must!

 Sometimes we get an unpleasantly early frost, or maybe you just want more from your garden.
 Frost blankets and other protective devices can really make a difference in your total yields.